MCM-Mike/bitcoin-bip39-wallet/README.md

 - **Output Formats**:
   - **Markup File**: The first script generates a text file with markup, including QR codes embedded as base64 images.
   - **PDF Document**: The second script creates a PDF document with all relevant wallet information and QR codes.
+- **Isolated Python Environment**: Generates keys in a temporary Python environment for security.
+   - **Support for Multiple BIP Standards**: Handles BIP44, BIP49, and BIP84 Bitcoin address and key generation.
+   - **Formatted Output**: Utilizes ASCII art to present the Bitcoin address and keys in an easy-to-read format.

 ## Prerequisites
 - Python 3.x